Default Font Size Icon

 C. JURISDICTION

-1. The code of student conduct shall apply to student conduct that occurs
+1. The code of student conduct shall apply to student conduct by students or student groups that occurs:

-3. off-campus, when conduct in the judgment of the college, adversely affects the college community or the pursuit of its objectives.
+3. Off-campus, when conduct in the judgment of the college, adversely affects the college community or the pursuit of its objectives, or the ability of a student or staff to participate in the college’s programs and activities.

-2. Jurisdiction extends to, but is not limited to, locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, on-line education, practicums, supervised work experiences or any other college-sanctioned social or club activities.
+2. Jurisdiction extends to locations in which students are engaged in college programs or activities including, but not limited to, college-sponsored housing, foreign or domestic travel, activities funded by the students, student government, student clubs or organizations, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences or any other college-sanctioned social or club activities.

 3. Students are responsible for their conduct from notification of acceptance at the college through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.